 China is considered as an Opportunity Market for Wyoming.
-Due to the changes in the U.S. – China Visa program in 2007 and 2014, Chinese travelers can obtain a Visa more easily and hold their Visa for up to 10 years.
-This has made a significant impact on the number of visitors from China to the United States in recent years, increasing numbers by nearly 700 percent.
+Due to the changes in the U.S. China Visa program in 2007 and 2014, Chinese travelers can obtain a Visa more easily and hold their Visa for up to 10 years.
+This has made a significant impact on the number of visitors from China to the U.S. in recent years, increasing numbers by nearly 700 percent.
 According to the U.S. Department of Commerce – National Travel and Tourism Office, there will be approximately 5 million Chinese visitors to the U.S. by 2018 and they will continue to outpace other countries to become the number one source market by 2020.
 Not only will we see more Chinese travelers than any other market, but Chinese travelers will spend nearly $7,000 per visitor per trip to the U.S.

 The addition of the new Visa program between China and the U.S. has brought some significant changes in Chinese travel trends.
-Historically the Chinese traveler preferred to travel by motorcoach in large groups, however the “second-generation” of Chinese travelers are wanting to capture unique experiences and prefer to travel by Fly Drive or F.I.T.
+Historically the Chinese traveler preferred to travel by motorcoach in large groups, however the “second-generation” of Chinese travelers are wanting to capture unique experiences and prefer to travel by fly-drive or FIT.
 These new travelers are young, wealthy, and more importantly, they are among the most social media savvy travelers.
 They expect high-end vacations, but want to have unique experiences outside of a group so that they may share photos and experiences on their social media platforms.
 In fact, it is projected that of the Chinese people who are able to access internet, 91% of them have a social media account, compared to just 67% of U.S. internet users.

 Our office will continue to develop the Chinese market by focusing on marketing to the most appropriate travelers.
 Outreach will include in-language guides and website, creation of product inventory for tour operators to use, sales missions, travel trade shows, FAMs, and consideration of future in-market representation.